sdras/building-web-apps-with-vue/README.md

 - Here are the [Vue chrome devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en)
 - Here are the snippets I'll be using [vue vscode snippets](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-snippets)
+- My VS Code theme [NightOwl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl)
+- My terminal is [Hyper](https://hyper.is/) and I'm using [Hyperpower](https://hyper.is/store/hyperpower) for the particles
+- I'm using [Hub](https://github.com/github/hub) to create repos on my terminal
+- I wrote an [article that might be helpful to you](https://www.netlify.com/blog/2020/04/12/speed-up-productivity-with-terminal-aliases/?utm_source=github&utm_medium=vuecourse-sd&utm_campaign=devex) on how I set up my bash aliases I use in this course

 ## Slides: